 Do you like to write out your thoughts with a pen on paper or do you like to blast the music and dance around until you feel better?

-I personally like to do both.
-I’ll start by putting my thoughts on the paper because the release of that energy on paper is purging it from my body and in getting my thoughts out of my head I’ll have a better understanding of why I’m stressed in the first place.
+I’ll start by putting my thoughts on paper because the release of that pent-up energy on paper is purging it from my body and by getting my thoughts out of my head I’ll have a better understanding of why I’m stressed in the first place.
 Then I’ll blast some FKA Twigs and dance around the house.

 #3- Progressive Muscle Relaxation (PMR)

-We have to constantly remind the body that when it’s not in imminent danger it needs to relax.
-Our bodies were made with evolutionary data that react to life-threatening situations as a survival instinct to basically preserve humankind.
-The problem with this is that stress about missing a deadline at work will activate this fight or flight response.
-Doing the PMR technique will bring the body back to relax mode.
+The issue with this is that stress about missing a deadline at work will activate this fight or flight response.
+That’s why implementing the PMR technique will bring the body back to relaxation mode.

 -Lay on the floor and close your eyes